Welcome to Semarchy.

 You will now configure your Docker container and run it using Docker Compose.

-script located in the same folder as the Docker Compose file.
-This script is called by Docker Compose to create the xDM repository database schema as well as all the schemas required to follow the xDM Tutorials. docker-compose.yml
+1. Open the create-schemas.sql script located in the same folder as the Docker Compose file.
+This script is invoked by Docker Compose to generate the xDM repository database schema and all necessary schemas for the xDM tutorials.

 INFO [main] org.apache.catalina.startup.Catalina.start Server startup in [12274] milliseconds